Community Grants Program

 What if my plans change?

 If your plans (timing/activities/budget) change from what you said in your application, you must contact us to seek approval.
-We will ask you to fill out a Variation Request Form in SmartyGrants and assess your new plans against the original criteria and if approved, you will be given a Variation to your Funding Agreement.
+We will then assess your new plans against the original criteria and if approved, you will be given a Variation to your Funding Agreement.
 If you spend the grant differently than your application/Funding Agreement without approval, Council will ask for all grant monies to be returned.

 What does it mean to be incorporated?